Japan manufacturers' mood points to moderate economic recovery: Reuters Tankan

 "Our sales dropped more than expected in May and June in reaction to the sales tax hike.
 The Chinese market remains sluggish as well," a chemicals firm said in the Reuters poll.

-"The U.S. economy is firm but the world economy on the whole lacks momentum, particularly with the Chinese economy likely to remain sluggish for a long time," a nonferrous metal firm said.
+"The U.S. economy is firm but the world economy on the8 whole lacks momentum, particularly with the Chinese economy likely to remain sluggish for a long time," a nonferrous metal firm said.

 In the Reuters Tankan, the sentiment index at manufacturers stood at plus 19, unchanged from June.
 The service-sector gauge was at plus 23 in July, down 6 points from the prior month.